Parents are scrambling after schools suddenly cancel class over staffing and burnout

 Kathryn Rose wasn't impressed.
 She's a parent of three Chicago Public School students as well as a substitute teacher in the district, where she sees schools scrambling to cover frequent staff absences.
 The district recently pledged to spend $10 million addressing its staff shortages.

-Rose sees the "abrupt" closure as part of a trend: early dismissals, and Wednesdays designated "catch-up days" in some schools, with no new material introduced.
+Rose sees the "abrupt" closure as part of a trend: early dismissals and Wednesdays designated as "catch-up days" in some schools, with no new material introduced.
 Little things?
 Perhaps, but they add up.

 Chicago Public Schools did not respond to NPR's request for comment.